LaurieQiu/LaurieQiu.github.io/_posts/2021-06-09-adventures with anxiety.md

-Procrasting on what I need to do, I played an interactive game about [anxiety](https://ncase.me/anxiety/), and read the author's [mental health tips & resources](https://ncase.me/anxiety).
+Procrastinating on what I need to do, I played an interactive game about [anxiety](https://ncase.me/anxiety/), and read the author's [mental health tips & resources](https://ncase.me/anxiety).

 Here's a description of the game: